uzampogn/Spotify-x-Reverberation-The-Essence-of-Cool/README.md

 Currently Reverberation operates mainly from its [tumblr](https://reverberationradio.com/) which also features their personal website for merch (powered by Shopify), Apple Podcast, Instagram and Twitter accounts.
 Overall, their internet footprint is quite disparate which certainly undermines their capacity of reaching a greater audience as well as converting these fans into financial support for the collective and its artists.

+Reveberation radio is one example of many small communities of independent artists that can greatly benefit from the breadth of services proposed by Spotify while continuing to focus on what matters the most - its art.
+Many similar communities exist all over the world and are not yet included in Spotify's catalog.
+The best example of artistic and business success is the infamous *King Gizzard and The Lizzard Wizard* band with its Flightless Records.
+A true masterclass of turning an independent band/label into a success story.

 ### Business case:

 Developing Reverberation Radio visibility and activity on Spotify would help consolidating their fanbase and monetize it seamingly.
 A few advantages Spotify proposes: